nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 ## Support information

 This field documents the maintainers’ expectations, adding more useful metadata.
 The support information is stored in the `package.json` file in the root directory of the project.
-If the the project is not a published Node.js module, the data must be stored in the `package-support.json` file in the root directory.

 The file expects this example structure: